-Our Revolving Credit Facility, facilities under the UACL Credit Agreement, and our Real Estate Facility all consists of variable rate borrowings.
-Our prior Term Loan and Real Estate Notes paid upon refinancing also consisted of variable rate borrowings.
+Our Revolving Credit Facility, UACL Credit Agreement and Real Estate Facility consist of variable rate borrowings.
 We categorize borrowings under these credit agreements as Level 2 in the fair value hierarchy.
 The carrying value of these borrowings approximate fair value because the applicable interest rates are adjusted frequently based on short-term market rates.

 For our equipment promissory notes with fixed rates, the fair values are estimated using discounted cash flow analyses, based on our current incremental borrowing rates for similar types of borrowing arrangements.
 We categorize borrowings under this credit agreement as Level 2 in the fair value hierarchy.
-The carrying values and estimated fair values of these promissory notes at December 31, 2022 is summarized as follows:
+The carrying values and estimated fair values of these promissory notes at December 31, 2023 is summarized as follows:

-2022 2
+202 23

 Carrying Value Estimated Fair Value

-Equipment promissory notes \$ 148,177 \$ 143,530
+Equipment promissory notes \$ 156,341 \$ 155,962